 Data Standards Advisory Committee has the meaning given by rule 8.2.

+de-identification consent has the meaning given by rule 1.10A.

+direct marketing consent has the meaning given by rule 1.10A.

 direct request service has the meaning given by subrule 1.13(2).

+disclosure consent has the meaning given by rule 1.10A.

 eligible, in relation to a particular designated sector, has the meaning set out in a Schedule to these rules that relates to that sector.

 Note: For the banking sector, see clause 2.1 of Schedule 3 to these rules.